 The goal of our earlier arts engagement strategy is to generate new awareness, research, models, and examples of nonprofits realizing greater public benefit through arts engagement.

 We partnered with 15 nonprofits through the New California Arts Fund — a cohort reflecting a wide range of arts disciplines and operating budgets.
 These organizations are working to strengthen and sustain the ability to keep arts engagement central to their work with diverse and low-income communities.

 Through the Exploring Engagement Fund, we have seeded over 100 experiments in arts engagement, helping arts nonprofits of all sizes take risks and engage new participants.
 Together, these organizations have connected with more diverse and/or low-income populations in their communities through events that have involved more than 800,000 people.
-A final grant round will take place in 2016.
+A final grant round took place in 2016.